mamathi27/task2-data-analytics/README.md

 ```
 5.The charts will be generated in the same folder.
 ## Insights
--Average attendance varies slightly across Years and Departments.
+-`Average attendance varies slightly across Years and Departments.`
--Some departments consistently have higher feedback scores.
+-`Some departments consistently have higher feedback scores.`
--Sponsorship distribution shows which departments are more likely to sponsor events.
+-`Sponsorship distribution shows which departments are more likely to sponsor events.`